raspberrypilearning/space-talk/en/quiz1/question_3.md

 ```

   --- feedback ---
-This code changes the sprites's colour and shows a thought bubble.
+This code changes the sprite's colour and shows a thought bubble.
   --- /feedback ---

 - (x)